sagar-sahoo/Logistic-Regression/README.md

-# Machine-Learning Algorithm - Implementation of Logistic Regression using Python
+# Machine-Learning Algorithms using Python